ntaneja1985/DesignPatterns/README.md

 # Adapter Pattern
 - Adapter Design Pattern is a structural pattern that allows objects with incompatible interfaces to work together.
-- Imagine you have two systems or classes—let's call them System A and System B. They need to collaborate, but their interfaces don't match.
+- Imagine you have two systems or classesï¿½let's call them System A and System B. They need to collaborate, but their interfaces don't match.
 The adapter acts as a bridge between them, making communication possible.
 - It acts like a wrapper
 - Adapter pattern is a wrapper on top of objects or classes that cannot be modified: they can be third party or internal objects and classes
 - 2 types of adapters: Object Adapter and Class Adapter